 Directions: Tropical Sunset opens around 9:30am and starts closing up shop around 5pm.

-To reach it by automobile, drive toward Shoal Bay as though you are going down to Uncle Ernie's.
-Before you reach the beach, you will see a Tropical Sunset sign on a newly paved road.
+To reach it by automobile, drive toward Shoal Bay as though you are going down to Madeariman.
+Before you reach the beach, you will see a Tropical Sunset sign on a paved road.

 Take that left on the paved road and then take a right (which is marked with another sign) and drive down that dirt road to the sea.
 You can park anywhere and will see Tropical Sunset sitting beautifully amidst the sea grape trees.